3 Genius Tips for the Perfect Bariatric Thanksgiving!

 YOUR TURKEY IS DRY BECAUSE YOU OVERCOOK IT.
 The most reliable way to check the doneness of turkey is with a meat thermometer.
 Pull that plastic pop up thing out of your turkey and throw it into the trash.
 You can buy a digital thermometer for five dollars at the grocery store.
 Get one now, before they are sold out.

-NO FOIL on a cooked turkey - the steam will make the skin soggy.
+NO FOIL on a cooked turkey - the steam makes the skin soggy.
 Pre-op, I would eat *most* of the crispy skin on the entire turkey while I carved it in the kitchen, but now it (thankfully) makes me gag.
 Allow the turkey to rest on top of your stove for at least 20 minutes in order for the juices to reabsorb into the meat.
 Slice to your platter.

 - Arrange a bed of sliced onion, apple, celery, carrot and fresh poultry herbs in a heavy roasting pan.